DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-requesting-references-after-offers-have-been-accepted.md

 - ask providers how the process is working for them
 - evaluate whether the change is encouraging more candidates to apply
 - check that the process is not causing delays to candidates getting their references
-- consider changing the Manage interface so that reference requirements can be more clearly communicated to candidates
+- consider changing the ‘Manage teacher training applications’ interface so that reference requirements can be more clearly communicated to candidates